jbarth216/MetaNorm/README.md

 FUTURE UPDATES: The next iteration of this code will provide posterior estimates automatically, and will give users the options not to keep all draws to preserve RAM and minimize the chances of R crashing.

+## Citation
+The artical associated with this project is currently under review at Bioinformatics.

+## Contact
+Jackson Barth, PhD (jackson_barth@baylor.edu)

+Assistant Professor

+Department of Statistical Science

+Baylor University